aaemnnosttv/last-modified-timestamp/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LRA4JZYALHX82
 Tags: page modified, post modified, timestamp, last modified, modified time, custom post type modified Requires at least: 3.2.0
+Requires PHP: 5.3
-Tested up to: 4.7.2
+Tested up to: 5.2.4
 License: GPLv2 or later

 Adds the last modified time to the admin interface as well as a [last-modified] shortcode to use on the front-end.
-Over-powered.

 == Description ==